DNA from Beethoven’s hair unlocks medical and family secrets

 An analysis of the hair at Argonne National Laboratory in Illinois found lead levels as high as 100 times the normal amount.

-In 2007, authors of a paper in The Beethoven Journal, a scholarly journal published by San Jose State, speculated that the composer might have been inadvertently poisoned by medicine, wine or eating and drinking utensils.
+In 2007, authors of a paper in The Beethoven Journal, a scholarly journal published by San José State, speculated that the composer might have been inadvertently poisoned by medicine, wine or eating and drinking utensils.

 That was where matters stood until 2014 when Tristan Begg, then a master’s student studying archaeology at the University of Tübingen in Germany, realized that science had advanced enough for DNA analysis using locks of Beethoven’s hair.